MoH-Malaysia/covid19-public/CONTRIB.md

 ### Cases and Testing

-1) Recovered cases at national and state level
+1) Daily recovered cases at national and state level
 2) Cases at district level
 3) Cases in cluster at state level
 4) Testing at state level